thoqbk/css-optimizer/README.md

 # css-optimizer
-[css-optimizer](https://github.com/thoqbk/css-optimizer) is a tool that helps you to remove un-used css rules basing sample html file of your website
+[css-optimizer](https://github.com/thoqbk/css-optimizer) is a tool that helps you to remove `un-used css rules` basing sample html files of your website

 ## Usage